SS-Begleitkommando des Führers: Expansion and renamed

 The FBK and RSD worked together for security and protection during trips and public events, but they operated as two groups and used separate vehicles.
 RSD chief Rattenhuber was in overall command and the FBK chief acted as his deputy.
 His FBK chauffeur Erich Kempka usually drove one of Hitler's black Mercedes-Benz cars from a fleet of six to eight that were stationed in Berlin, Munich and other places.
 Unless in the company of an important person, Hitler would sit in the front seat next to Kempka, with an adjutant behind him.
 When travelling in motorcades, following Hitler's Mercedes would be two cars to the left and right, one with FBK men and the other with a detachment of RSD men.
 In July 1938, upon Kempka's directive a fully armor-plated Mercedes was built and delivered in time for Hitler's 50th birthday of 20 April 1939.
 The car had 18 mm steel plate and 40 mm bullet-proof glass.

-By March 1938, both the FBK and RSD wore the standard field grey uniform of the SS.
-The two units were under the control of the SS and both units were made up of SS members.
+By March 1938, both the FBK and RSD wore the standard field grey uniform of the SS as both units were made up of SS members.
 Guarding Hitler could require very long days, especially for the FBK members, who at times were on duty for twenty-four hours without rest.
 However, the RSD members as trained criminal-police detectives tended to consider themselves a more disciplined group.

 The FBK accompanied Hitler on all his travels and was always present at the different Führerhauptquartiere (Führer Headquarters; FHQ) in various parts of occupied Europe during World War II.
 Wherever Hitler was in residence, members of the FBK and RSD were present.
 The FBK provided close security protection and would also be posted as guards in corridors leading to Hitler's office in places such as the Reich Chancellery.
 The RSD men patrolled the grounds.
 For special events, the number of LSSAH guards, who provided an outer ring of protection was increased.
 By 15 January 1943 the FBK had expanded to 31 SS officers and 112 men.
 Thirty-three were used for escort duties, rotating in groups of eleven.
 The rest were used as guards for Hitler's residences "not in use at the time" and other duties.